 The 2017 Annual Conference on Teaching Economics & Personal Finance was August 1 & 2.
 This year's conference included exclusive elementary educator programming from from Professor Curt Anderson, University of Minnesota-Duluth, retired, and Geanie Channell!
 Curt and Geanie have been working with Economics Arkansas to develop a series of K-5 teaching guides that bundle economic concepts into 12 concept statements that tell the story of economics in a thoughtfully sequenced manner.
 Each durable, eight-page, fold out guide contains background and examples, an introductory activity, three reproducible activity pages with teaching notes, and extensions.
-Curt and Geanie will spend the day on August 1 in 4 sessions for elementary teachers presenting these new materials and guiding teachers through using them.
-All participants will receive a full set of guides.
+Curt and Geanie spent the day on August 1 in 4 sessions for elementary teachers presenting these new materials and guiding teachers through using them.

 The first day of the conference also included morning sessions for secondary teachers and pre-service teachers, an afternoon edcamp, exhibitor fair, and the 2017 Claudia Parliament Distinguished Lecture featuring keynote speaker Julie Sweitzer, Executive Director of the College Readiness Consortium at the University of Minnesota.
 The CRC works in partnership with PreK-12 educators and others to increase the number and diversity of Minnesota students who graduate from high school with the knowledge, skills, and habits for success in higher education.
 See a full conference agenda here.

-Thank you to our 2017 conference sponsors.
+Thank you to our 2017 conference sponsor